hilmay619/h-code/README.md

-# This code for edit use it with UPSTREAM_REPO.
+# This code for edit Heroku, use it with UPSTREAM_REPO.
+Do all of your stupid customizations here.